Why is a second called a second?

 The short answer

-A second in time is called a “second” because seconds are the second division of an hour.
-The first division of an hour is, of course, minutes.
+A "second" in time is called a "second" because it is the second division of an hour.
+The first division of an hour is the minute, which divides an hour into 60 parts.
+Seconds are the next division, breaking each minute down into 60 smaller units.

 The long answer

-The origin of the word “second” traces back to when Romans adopted the Babylonian invention of a base-60 time system, in which each hour is divided into 60 minutes and each minute is divided into 60 seconds.
-The term "second" as a unit of time is derived from the Latin word "secundus," which means "following" or "second in order."
+The etymology of "second" as a unit of time goes back to when the Romans adopted the Babylonian base-60 time system, where each hour is divided into 60 minutes, and each minute is further divided into 60 seconds.
+The word "second" itself comes from the Latin term "secundus," which means "following" or "second in order."
+This makes sense when considering that a second follows a minute in the order of time divisions.

 Did we ever measure time in "thirds" (1/60 of a second)?